 Use of a Wien bridge circuit in an equaliser is not common, but it has been used in a tone control circuit [ 1 ], is the subject of a now expired patent [ 2 ], and no doubt elsewhere as well.
-It's a useful circuit, and with the arrangements shown later provides an easily tuned filter with a constant Q (at maximum boost or cut) of a little over 0.8 - a value that just happens to be very useful in an equaliser because it sounds 'right'.
+It's a useful circuit, and with the arrangements shown later provides an easily tuned filter with a constant Q (at maximum boost or cut) of 0.88 (close enough to 0.9) - a value that just happens to be very useful in an equaliser because it sounds 'right'.

 The basic Wien circuit is shown below.
 As a filter, it's rather dismal, having very low Q (0.32) and a high insertion loss of about 9.5dB.
 This circuit is the 'heart' of nearly all audio oscillators (not function generators - they are very different).
 In an oscillator, an amplifier circuit is used to provide positive feedback around the Wien bridge, and the negative feedback path needs gain stabilisation to provide a gain of 3, which is just enough to sustain oscillation.
 For more info on how to build an oscillator, see Project 22.